hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### RGB-D Images

 Depth images and RGB-D data are quite easy to capture nowadays.
-It's been over a decade since low cost devices as the Kinect are available in the market and we had multiple works showing us how to deal with to reduce noise in depth maps and reconstruct surfaces from these kind of data. kinect...
+It's been over a decade since low cost devices as the Kinect are available in the market and we had multiple works showing us how to deal with to noise in depth maps and even how to reconstruct surfaces from these kind of data.
+RGB-D data are a natural choice to represent 3D data as it comprises both appe

 ### Multiview images